metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 [[traditional]](https://bookbrainz.org/author/415a1f7c-a793-4107-9f2f-c38caf15116d).

 ## Author Credits
-This section explains about author credits
+This section explains about author credits.

 When entering books into BookBrainz, it's important to understand the difference between the concept of an <u>Edition</u>, the physical item you can hold in your hands, and the literary concept of <u>Works</u> that books contain. (see also [Wikipedia](https://en.wikipedia.org/wiki/Creative_work) for more information.)<br>
 {add an example of small collection of short stories by differnt author but only one autor name on the cover}